skip to content

 It is an offence under the Tobacco and E-Cigarette Products Act 1997 (SA) to sell or supply a vape product, or possess a vape product for sale, to anyone, unless authorised under any other Act or law.
 If a person possesses a prescribed amount of vapes, it will be presumed that their possession is for the purposes of sale [s 39B(3)].
 The prescribed quantity is 2 or more vapes, 60 mL or more of liquid and 4 or more vape products [Tobacco and E-Cigarette Products Regulations 2019 (SA) reg 4A].

-See also Tobacco and E-Cigarettes and our Cigarettes and the Law Factsheet.
+See also Tobacco and E-Cigarettes and our Young people and the law - Smoking and vaping factsheet.
 For more information about vaping and young people, please visit the Australian Government's Department of Health and Aged Care website.

 It is also an offence to: